Yan Gomes Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 21st in the league.
+- The Mets pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Mets have a 4.68 team ERA that ranks 24th across all MLB pitching staffs.
+- The Mets have the 24th-ranked team ERA among all MLB pitching staffs (4.70).

-- The Mets rank 25th in baseball in home runs surrendered (65 total, 1.4 per game).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (68 total, 1.4 per game).

-- Senga (4-2 with a 3.77 ERA and 55 strikeouts in 43 2/3 innings pitched) makes the start for the Mets, his ninth of the season.
+- Senga makes the start for the Mets, his ninth of the season.
+He is 4-2 with a 3.77 ERA and 55 strikeouts through 43 2/3 innings pitched.

-- His last time out came on Wednesday against the Tampa Bay Rays, when the righty threw six innings, surrendering one earned run while allowing three hits.
+- His last appearance came on Wednesday against the Tampa Bay Rays, when the righty threw six innings, surrendering one earned run while giving up three hits.

-- In eight games this season, the 30-year-old has amassed an ERA of 3.77, with 11.5 strikeouts per nine innings.
-Opponents are batting .224 against him.
+- The 30-year-old has amassed an ERA of 3.77, with 11.5 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.